 Our list of family TV shows and movies is suitable for all types of gatherings such as a family reunion, a birthday party for kids or any event for moving the family closer.
 We have listed coming-of-age story movies, stories for older children or middle school-aged kids, and various other family-friendly TV shows that are suitable for younger viewers.

-The next generation of kids and young people tend to like family series less about New York City or middle school drama or long-held family secrets.
+The next generation of kids and young people tend to like family series less about New York City or middle school drama (like Season 6 All American) or long-held family secrets.
 They are more inclined towards family shows on Netflix that fall under the genre of dark comedy—content that revolves around teenage con artist shows, series about secret agents who solve mysteries or complete missions, or a story about a distant relative who has a hard time controlling a social anxiety disorder.

 Older generations may appreciate the more classic titles on this list that take them down memory lane, like “Land Before Time,” “Anne of Green Gables” or “Hook.”
 They might also enjoy reboots like 2017’s “A Series of Unfortunate Events” starring Neil Patrick Harris or the new “The Magic School Bus Rides Again” and “Full House” reboots.